giis-uniovi/retorch/README.md

 Examples of the three snippets files can be consulted in [FullTeaching Test Suite](https://github.com/giis-uniovi/retorch-st-fullteaching) and [eShopOnContainers](https://github.com/giis-uniovi/retorch-st-eShopContainers).

-Once created the different properties and configuration files, the directory tree might look like:
+Once created the different properties and configuration files, the single module directory tree might look like:

 ```
 .